Cisc0-gif/WinBatchUtils/README.md

 # Windows Batch Utility Scripts

-A collection ofbatch scripts I've written over the years to help automate Administrative processes, setup AV software, and some other interesting programs for access control, etc.
+A collection of batch scripts I've written over the years to help automate Administrative processes, setup AV software, and some other interesting programs for access control, etc.

 ## Features